Abraham Low: Early years

 Low was born February 28, 1891, in Baranów Sandomierski, Poland.

 Low attended grade school, high school and medical school in France from 1910 to 1918.
 He continued his medical education in Austria, serving in the Medical Corps of the Austrian Army.
 He graduated with a medical degree in 1919, after his military service, from the University of Vienna Medical School.
 After serving an internship in Vienna, Austria from 1919 to 1920, he immigrated to the United States, obtaining his U.S. citizenship in 1927.

 Career

 From 1921 to 1925 he practiced medicine in both New York, New York and Chicago, Illinois.
 In 1925 he was appointed as an instructor of neurology at the University of Illinois College of Medicine and became an associate professor of psychiatry.
 In 1931 Low was appointed assistant director and in 1940 became acting director of the university's Neuropsychiatric Institute.

 From 1931 to 1941 he supervised the Illinois State Hospitals.
-During this time he conducted demanding seminars with the staff and interviewed the most severe mental patients in the wards.
+During this time he conducted demanding seminars with the staff and interviewed the patients with the most severe mental illnesses in the wards.
 In 1936, Low's Studies in Infant Speech and Thought was published by the University of Illinois Press.
-Some sixty papers are by Low dealing variously with such topics as: Histopathology of brain and spinal cord, studies on speech disturbances (aphasias) in brain lesions, clinical testing of psychiatric and neurological conditions, studies in shock treatment, laboratory investigations of mental diseases; and several articles on group psychotherapy had been published in medical periodicals.